 How to Enter the Illinois Lottery Second Chance Drawing

-First off, the ticket has to be a non-winner, and you’ll have to enter it online.
+First off, the ticket has to be a non-winner, and you’ll have to enter it either online or on your phone.
 There is no mail-in option.
-I believe you can scan the ticket with the Illinois Lotto app, should you have it on your phone.

-1..You’ll go to the Illinois Lottery website, and there will be a “2nd Chance Promotion” area where you’ll click on the “Learn More” button.
+- On the Illinois Lottery website, there typically will be a “2nd Chance Promotion” area where you’ll click on the “Learn More” button.

 Please note that you can enter a maximum of 25 entries per day.
 The number of entries is based upon the cost of the ticket.
 In other words, a $10 ticket gets you ten entries, a $20 tickets gets you twenty entries, etc.